 - (a) Earthworks operations (e.g. excavations, filling works, replacement of unsuitable materials etc);

 - (b) Retaining walls;

 - (c) Settlement monitoring;

 - (d) Testing;

 - (e) Inspections;

-- (f) Statement of Professional Opinion;
+- (f) Statement of Professional Opinion; and

-- (g) Certified as-built plans; and
+- (g) Certified as-built plans.

-- (h) Details and a plan showing Development Restriction Zones.

 The GCR must also provide justification on soil expansivity, building and/or earthworks limitations, and foundation design parameters.
 The GCR must be provided to the satisfaction of the Council.